bh90210/soul/README.md

 ### Client & Peer

 The methods of _Client_ and _Peer_ structs are purposefully small and simple.
 Both provide a `Relays` field that can produce listeners for all incoming messages.
-Think of them as an http router.
+Think of them as routers for incoming messages.
 This can potentially be your point of departure.
 Use _Client_ and _Peer_ and come up with your own state solution.
 Except bug fixes the intention is for those structs/API to remain dormant.

 ### State